Multiple Sclerosis Child

 - Having inflammation of the optic nerve

-There are many different types of MS. When it occurs during childhood, the condition usually takes the form of relapsing and remitting.
-This means that the symptoms suddenly reappear every few months or years, last for a few weeks or months, then go back into remission.
+There are many types of MS. When it occurs during childhood, it usually is relapsing and remitting.
+This means that the symptoms reappear every few months or years, last for a few weeks or months, then go away again.

 - Numbness or tingling in the face or limbs

-- Impaired vision in one or both eyes, including blurred vision, double vision, and loss of vision
+- Problems seeing, such as blurred vision, double vision, and loss of vision

 - Eye pain